BarisAlbayrakIEEE/StructuralAnalysis/README.md

 add_dependencies(core regenerate_CS_type_list_command)
 ```

+**This solution (i.e. the 1st one above) shipped with the SAA would preserve the CS type list compatibility.**

 To summarize:
 - **C++ provides a type-safe static solution which perfectly satisfies the mentioned requrements.**
 - **The static solution would absolutely be the best performing solution.**